SmogDr/edar_coursebook/docs/04-dataviz.md

 If you want to set color to be a constant value, you can do that in R using character strings for different colors.
 Figure \@ref(fig:color-examples) gives an example of some of the different blues available in R. To find links to listings of different R colors, look up "R colors" and search by "Images".
+Note that colors are specified as *character strings* and define using quotes `" "`.
+See the code chunk for Figures \@ref(fig:mpg-green) where color is defined by `fill = "darkgreen"`.

 <div class="figure" style="text-align: center">
 <img src="04-dataviz_files/figure-html/color-examples-1.png" alt="Example of available shades of blue in R." width="480" />